-I've considered the first part of the definition and, having done so, I'm satisfied that Mr and Mrs F paid the account they were intending to send the funds to, particularly given that they'd done so previously.
+I've considered the first part of the definition and, having done so, I'm satisfied that Mr and Mrs C paid the account they were intending to send the funds to, particularly given that they'd done so previously.
 And I don't think there was any deception involved when it comes to who they thought they were paying.
-So, I don't think the first part of the definition set out above affects Mr and Mrs F's transactions.
+So, I don't think the first part of the definition set out above affects Mr and Mrs C's transactions.

-I've gone on to consider if Mr and Mrs F's intended purpose for the payment was legitimate, whether the intended purposes they and the company (R) they paid were broadly aligned and, if not, whether this was the result of dishonest deception on the part of R.
+I've gone on to consider if Mr and Mrs C's intended purpose for the payment was legitimate, whether the intended purposes they and the company (R) they paid were broadly aligned and, if not, whether this was the result of dishonest deception on the part of R.

-From what I've seen and what Mr and Mrs F have told us, I'm satisfied they made the payment with the intention of investing with the car leasing company.
+From what I've seen and what Mr and Mrs C have told us, I'm satisfied they made the payment with the intention of investing with the car leasing company.
 They thought their funds would be used to purchase vehicles which would then be leased out, and that they would receive returns on their investment.
-I haven't seen anything to suggest that Mr and Mrs F didn't think this was legitimate.
+I haven't seen anything to suggest that Mr and Mrs C didn't think this was legitimate.

 I've considered whether there is convincing evidence to demonstrate that the true purpose of the investment scheme was significantly different to this, and so whether this was a scam or genuine investment.
-And the evidence I've seen suggests the car leasing company didn't intend to act in line with the purpose for the payments it had agreed with Mr and Mrs F.
+And the evidence I've seen suggests the car leasing company didn't intend to act in line with the purpose for the payments it had agreed with Mr and Mrs C.

-Mr and Mrs F were told their capital would be used to fund specific new vehicles and that it would be secured in their favour until the loan is repaid, by way of a fixed charge.
-But, while vehicle registration numbers were provided, there's no evidence that Mr and Mrs F's funds were actually used in relation to the purchase of these vehicles or secured against them.
+Mr and Mrs C were told their capital would be used to fund specific new vehicles and that these would be secured in their favour until the loan is repaid, by way of a fixed charge.
+But there's no evidence this was the case or that Mr and Mrs C's funds were secured against a specific vehicle.